circonus/docs/content/caql/architecture.md

 In Stream mode CAQL queries are executed as state machines, that are driven by incoming metric data.

-Like in Batch mode, CAQL Queries are compiled into a tree of processing units.
+Like in Batch mode, CAQL queries are compiled into a tree of processing units.
 Instead of data fetching operations, processing unit in stream mode use a state update operation, that fetches single values of data from all child processing units and updates internal state accordingly.
 State updates are triggered in regular time intervals (1M), and generate output which is emitted as metric data.

-With this design the CPU and IO costs for evaluating CAQL queries are minimal.
+With this design the CPU and I/O costs for evaluating CAQL queries are minimal.
 There is a modest amount of memory that needs to be allocated while each CAQL query is active.

-The main difficulaty with this design is the to maintain the state across faults, restarts and updates.
+The main difficulty with this design is the to maintain the state for long time periods across faults, restarts and updates.

-## Clustering is essential for reliable Stream Processing

-- All crashes of caql-broker lead to gaps in metrics
-- Re-creating state is tricky, so re-starts will take some time
-- Need to cover our backs, and run caql-broker in HA cluster

-- Solution: Ernie style heartbeats
-- Allows zero-downtime updates
-- Gives some headroom for debugging issues we hit in production

 ## State is Re-created by Replaying Data